Road trip: Preparing your vehicle

 Check your tyres

 In the days leading up to your trip, take a minute to check your tyres for any small punctures or low tread levels.
 If either of these are apparent, get your tyre(s) patched up or replaced before setting off, as a puncture or low tread can become big problems very quickly.
-Additionally, when you set off ensure that your tyre pressure is set to the recommended pressure by the manufacturer (this can usually be found in your owner’s manual or via a quick google search).
+Additionally, when you set off ensure that your tyre pressure is set to the recommended pressure by the manufacturer (this can usually be found in your owner’s manual or via a quick Google search).
 Most service stations have a tyre inflator available for use for free, so take advantage of this before leaving, as over/under-inflated tyres can burst, handle poorly and have other negative effects.
 You also want to ensure that your spare tyre is in working condition and is secured, because the longer and more remote your trip, the more likely you will suffer a puncture and need to use your spare.

 Before leaving for your trip, ensure you have new (or close to new) oil, air, and cabin filters.
-This will not only ensure your engine runs smoothly, but a clean cabin filter will also help keep the air inside the car clean and as odor-free as possible.
+This will not only ensure your engine runs smoothly, but a clean cabin filter will also help keep the air inside the car clean and as odour-free as possible.

 Secure your load